nazevedo3/quantum_messaging/README.md

 # Welcome to Quantum Messaging!

 Quantum Messaging is the first public application that runs on pure quantum computers....just kidding.
 It's just a simple REST API that does two things.
 The first being it will take a message in the request body and return the sha256 hash.
-You can then to a GET request, provide the sha256 hash and it will retrieve the associated message.
+You can then do a GET request, provide the sha256 hash and it will retrieve the associated message.
 Please see below for the API end points along with some examples.

 ## REST API ENDPOINTS
 | Endpoint        | Method